-The link between protein structure and function is well-established, but the fact that biological processes occur predominantly in the solution phase means that in vivo analysis of biological systems requires tools that can probe protein structure under aqueous (H2O) conditions.
-The most powerful structural analysis tools that operate on solution phase samples, NMR and infrared (IR) absorption spectroscopies, both experience challenges that dictate the use of isotope labelling or isotopic exchange of the solvent.
-In the case of IR spectroscopy, the amide I (vami) band of the peptide link, essentially the C=O stretching vibrational mode, reports sensitively on secondary structure.
-1-11 This is due to the macroscopic coupling of amide I modes of individual peptide residues that arises from hydrogen bonding patterns and spatial relationships in secondary structural elements, which influences the frequency, width and shape of the amide I band of the molecule. ^{1-2, 5-8, 12} The problem arises because the frequency range of the amide I band of proteins (~1620-1680 cm-1) coincides almost exactly with the broad H-O-H bending vibrational mode of H_2O (δ{HOH}).
-This frequency overlap means that transmission IR absorption spectroscopy requires very short path length samples to avoid saturation of the δ{HOH} mode.
-13 Even under these conditions, or applying alternate methods such as attenuated total reflection (ATR) spectroscopies, it remains extremely difficult to achieve unequivocal separation of H2O and protein signals while analysis of mixtures of proteins is more challenging still.
+The link between protein structure and function is well established, but the fact that biological processes occur predominantly in the solution-phase means that in vivo analysis of biological systems requires tools that can probe protein structure under aqueous (H2O) conditions.
+The most powerful structural analysis tools that operate on solution phase samples, nuclear magnetic resonance (NMR) and infrared (IR) absorption spectroscopies, both experience challenges that dictate the use of isotope labeling or isotopic exchange of the solvent.
+In the case of IR spectroscopy, the amide I (vamI) band of the peptide link, essentially the C=O stretching vibrational mode, reports sensitively on secondary structure.1-11 This is due to the macroscopic coupling of amide I modes of individual peptide residues that arises from hydrogen bonding patterns and spatial relationships in secondary structural elements, which influences the frequency, width, and shape of the amide I band of the molecule.1,2,5-8,12 The problem arises because the frequency range of the amide I band of proteins (~1620 to 1680 cm-1) coincides almost exactly with the broad H-O-H bending vibrational mode of H2O ( $\delta{HOH}$ ).
+This frequency overlap means that transmission IR absorption spectroscopy requires very short path length samples to avoid saturation of the $\delta{HOH}$ mode.
+Even under these conditions or when applying alternate methods such as attenuated total reflection (ATR) spectroscopies, it remains extremely difficult to achieve unequivocal separation of H2O and protein signals, while the analysis of mixtures of proteins is even more challenging.